Mahsab009/Toyota_Used_Car_Analysis/README.md

 Target Variable: price

-For homework 2, two categorical variables were chosen and visualised using barplot and piechart.
+For homework 2, two categorical variables were chosen and visualized using barplot and piechart.